What is a national park?

 - Guided.
 Available on request.

 - Medium.
-Guided activities in a suburban national park, on formed and uneven bush walking tracks, and on a grassed picnic area.
+Guided activities in a suburban national park, on formed and uneven bush walking tracks, up a flight of stairs, along a beach and on a grassed picnic area.

 $380 per group (includes GST).
 Maximum 30 students per group.
 For groups over 30 conditions apply.